 The brilliantly chaotic and self-destructive lead guitarist whose raw energy defined the early sound of the beloved cult band The Replacements.

-Bob Stinson was the original wild heart of The Replacements.
-As a teenager, he provided a sanctuary for his younger stepbrother, Tommy, and their friend Paul Westerberg, letting them rehearse in his basement.
-His guitar playing became the band's chaotic engine—a glorious, untamed clatter of rock 'n' roll, blues, and pure noise that stood in defiant opposition to the polished sounds of the early 1980s.
-On stage, his unpredictable behavior, fueled by heavy substance abuse, was both legendary and a source of constant tension.
-He dressed in thrift-store finery and played with a joyous, reckless abandon that captured the band's 'could fall apart any second' magic.
-That same instability eventually led to his firing from the band he helped create in 1986.
-His post-Replacements life was a struggle, and he died at 35, but his influence lived on as the architect of a guitar sound that prized feeling over technique and inspired a generation of indie rockers.
+Bob Stinson provided the chaotic engine for The Replacements as their original guitarist, playing with a wild clatter of rock 'n' roll, blues, and pure noise.
+Born in 1959, he let his younger stepbrother Tommy and their friend Paul Westerberg rehearse in his basement when they were teenagers.
+His guitar sound stood in defiant opposition to the polished sounds of the early 1980s.
+On stage, his unpredictable behavior, fueled by heavy substance abuse, captured the band's 'could fall apart any second' magic.
+He dressed in thrift-store finery and played with joyous, reckless abandon.
+That same instability led to his firing from the band in 1986.
+He died at 35 in 1995, but his influence lived on as the architect of a guitar sound that prized feeling over technique.

 1946–1964